A practical guide to your Zendesk chatbot setup in 2026

 A screenshot of the simulation mode in eesel AI, which helps refine your Zendesk chatbot setup before launch.

-The better alternative: Augmenting your Zendesk chatbot setup
+A complementary approach: Augmenting your Zendesk chatbot setup

-Why augment your Zendesk chatbot setup instead of just using the native bot?
+Why augment your Zendesk chatbot setup?

 This video provides a detailed walkthrough of the Zendesk chatbot setup process using the Flowbuilder.

-Zendesk chatbot setup pricing: Zendesk AI vs. eesel AI
+Zendesk chatbot setup pricing: Understanding your options

 Zendesk AI agents